 Change-management process

 The EGHD supports the proposed change outlined in the Commission’s SSC/67 paper relating to improvement of how change management is managed within the reference period.
-A new section in the Performance Scheme that ‘encourages a greater focus on change management and best practice’ is a significant improvement and a pragmatic short-term approach whilst the maturity of the Change Management Indicator is developed for RP4.
+A new section in the Performance Scheme that encourages a greater focus on change management and best practice is a significant improvement and a pragmatic short-term approach whilst the maturity of the Change Management Indicator is developed for RP4.
 This will help ensure a greater focus on change management and the use of best practice, as well as to assess the impact on the proposed changes on staff working methods and relationships.